davidgundry/intrinsic-elicitation-1/README.md

 * `materials/` - contains materials that were used in the experiment
 * `img/` - screenshots of the game
 * `design/` - preregistration and ethics documents
-* `raw/` - raw data stored here before processing and anonymisation
+* `raw/` - raw data stored here before processing and anonymisation //TODO: download example data from play through video

 ## Pre-Registration